mapugina/next-blog/posts/adding-prettier-to-a-project.md

     $ npm i -D prettier

 Prettier also needs a .prettierrc file and allows you to use several formats for that.
-I am partial to yaml so into a freshly touched .prettierrc.yaml go my preferred prettier options
+I am partial to YAML so into a freshly touched .prettierrc.yaml go my preferred prettier options

     # .prettierrc.yaml
     singleQuote: true